KerryHolmes/Knapsack-Problem/README.md

 # Knapsack-Problem
 Determine the best items to steal from a collection given their weights and values, and the maximum amount you can carry.
-The calculation is done using dynamic programming to attmept to make the runtime psuedo polynomial.
+The calculation is done using dynamic programming to attempt to make the runtime psuedo polynomial.